huyoujinlab/scRCAT-seq/data_processing/README.md

 4)	strand: strand information of the peak
 5)	model.prediction: Predicted value, the value 1 indicates a true TES peak while value 0 indicates a false TES peak.

-The third file is “combine_result.tsv”.
+The third file is `combine_result.tsv`.
 TSS/TES choices and dominant TSSs/TESs of each gene.
 Each row represents a gene.
 The colnames represent:

 1)	gene: gene symbol name
 2)	chr: chromosome information of the gene